For now, let's assume you've decided to join our Ancient Craft.

 to include the first year's dues.
 The last scenario can play out very differently

-in different Grand Jurisdiction.
+in different lodges and Grand Jurisdiction.

 The annual dues are, as it is said, the life-blood of the lodge.
 Lodges are self-supporting.
 They will need to pay for any number of expenses (rent, coffee, etc.)